 During runtime, the root file system

-image and file systems are brought into the container through bind
+brought into the container through bind mounts.
+Effectively, the

-mounts.
-Effectively, the programs in the container are run in an environment mostly
+programs in the container are run in an environment mostly defined by

-defined by the container image, but the programs can read and write specific files in Triton.
+the container image, but the programs can read and write specific

-This sounds complicated, but in practice this is easy due to singularity_wrapper written for Triton.
+This sounds complicated, but in practice it is not too hard once you

-You can also run singularity on triton without the wrapper, but you may need to e.g.
+run singularity on triton without the wrapper, but you may need to

 /scratch yourself to access your data.